A beachfront scene at sunset, featuring palm trees, a boardwalk, and colorful buildings in the background.

 Stay Updated on Exclusive Opportunities & Off-Market Deals

-Why Rates Haven't Budged, Despite the Recent Fed Cuts
+Los Angeles Multifamily Mortgage Rates 2024: Why Rates Haven't Budged Despite Fed Cuts

 The Fed cuts made headlines, but why are rates still high?

-In recent months, the Federal Reserve made headlines by implementing 2 interest rate cuts, a strategic attempt to stimulate economic activity amid persistent concerns about a cooling economy.
-Yet, while these moves might have been expected to lower mortgage rates, they remain stubbornly fixed in the mid-6% range.
+In recent months, the Federal Reserve implemented two interest rate cuts as a strategic attempt to stimulate economic activity.
+Yet despite these moves, mortgage rates remain stubbornly fixed in the mid-6% range.
+For multifamily investors in Los Angeles, this disconnect is frustrating and confusing.

-Why the disconnect?
-Although the Fed influences the financial landscape, it doesn't directly set mortgage rates.
-Instead, a complex interplay between investor sentiment and the 10-year treasury yield dictates where mortgage rates land.
+The answer lies in a fundamental misunderstanding about how mortgage rates work.
+Although the Federal Reserve influences the broader financial landscape, it doesn't directly set mortgage rates.
+Instead, a complex interplay between investor sentiment and the 10-year Treasury yield dictates where mortgage rates land.
 As Brookings notes, "The Fed's rate cuts signal monetary policy shifts, but mortgage rates are tied to broader market dynamics."

 Chart showing the relationship between 30-year mortgage rates and 10-year treasury bond